Residential Duct Cleaning Resources

-A: NADCA does not endorse one kind of equipment over another.
-There are two main types of vacuum collection devices: (1) those mounted on trucks and trailers, and (2) portable units.
-Truck Trailer mounted equipment is generally more powerful than portable equipment.
-However, portable equipment can be brought directly into a facility, allowing the vacuum source to be located closer to the ductwork.
-Both types of equipment will clean to NADCA standards.
-A vacuum collection device alone will not get an HVAC system clean.
-The use of methods and tools designed to agitate debris adhered to the surfaces within the system, in conjunction with the use of the vacuum collection device(s), is required to clean HVAC systems.
-(For example: brushes, air whips and “skipper balls.”)
+A: NADCA does not endorse one kind of equipment over another and both types of vacuums clean to the association’s standards.
+Truck-mounted duct cleaning equipment is usually more powerful than a portable vacuum.
+However, portable equipment can be brought directly into a residence and can get closer to the ductwork.
+A vacuum collection device alone will not sufficiently clean an HVAC system.
+Professional duct cleaners use unique methods and tools designed to agitate debris that has adhered to surfaces inside an HVAC system.

-Certified Duct Sealing
+Certified Residential Duct Sealing

 NBC Exposes Air Duct Cleaning Scam

 The National Air Duct Cleaners Association (NADCA) participated in an undercover investigation by Chris Hansen and Dateline NBC in attempt to expose companies that use bait-and-switch tactics to take advantage of HVAC consumers.

 The investigation culminated in a segment that aired January 30, 2011, featuring Buck Sheppard, NADCA’s president, as the industry expert.
 After witnessing one of the scam operators in action, Sheppard was taken aback.
 “It was amazing how unscrupulous some people can actually be,” he noted.